MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 You should also pass `allowSignInPrompt: true` in the options parameter of `getAuthToken`. / Verify this code snippet for relevance. /

 Teams caches the access token and will reuse it.
-As the access token is pre-fetched to improve app performance and load times.
 This token can be used until it expires, without making another call to the Azure AD whenever `getAuthToken` is called.
 So you can add calls of `getAuthToken` to all functions and handlers that initiate an action where the token is needed.

 > [!IMPORTANT]
 > As a best security practice, always call `getAuthToken` when you need an access token.
 Teams will cache it for you.
 Don't cache or store the access token using your own code.